 Simple English definitions for legal terms

-Read a random definition: serious bodily injury
+Read a random definition: character-reformation condition

 The European Copyright Directive is a set of rules made by the European Union to make sure that copyright laws are the same across all countries in the EU, especially on the internet.
 It's like a big instruction book that tells everyone what they can and can't do with things that are copyrighted.
 The directive gives people who own copyrights the right to control how their work is copied and shared, and it also says that people can't try to get around things that are meant to protect copyrighted work.